pact-foundation/pact-js/README.md

 #### API with Provider States

-If you have any `state`'s in your consumer tests that you need to validate during verification, you will need to configure your provider for Provider States.
-This means you must specify `providerStatesSetupUrl` in the `verifyProvider` function and configure an extra (dynamic) API endpoint to setup provider state (`--provider-states-setup-url`) for the given test state, which sets the active pact consumer and provider state accepting two parameters: `consumer` and `state` and returns an HTTP `200` eg. `consumer=web&state=customer%20is%20logged%20in`.
+If you have defined any `state`s in your consumer tests, the `Verifier` can put the provider into the right state right before submitting a request (for example, the provider can use the state to mock away certain database queries).
+To support this, the provider must provide an extra API endpoint that accepts the query parameters `consumer` and `state` and returns an HTTP `200`.

+You can then configure this endpoint as `providerStatesSetupUrl` in the options passed into `Verifier.verifyProvider()`.
+If this option is not configured, the `Verifier` will ignore the provider states defined in the pact.

 See this [Provider](https://github.com/pact-foundation/pact-js/blob/master/examples/e2e/test/provider.spec.js) for a working example, or read more about [Provider States](https://docs.pact.io/getting_started/provider_states).